-With a sense of fun and driven by challenge and discovery, Candy’s 3D work has expanded her practice to include interactive, site specific and sensual experiences.
-Experimenting with grass mediums, Candy’s methodology combines ready-mades, welding constructions and working publicly to incorporate her practice within the greater community.
+Having a sense of fun and driven by challenge and discovery, Candy’s 3D work includes interactive, site specific and sensual experiences.
+After a decade or so experimenting with grass mediums, welding constructions and working publicly, Candy’s methodology has expanded to include recycled plastics and other everyday materials to express her concerns.

-With a sense of fun and driven by challenge and discovery, Candy’s 3D work has expanded her practice to include interactive, site specific and sensual experiences.
-Experimenting with grass mediums, Candy’s methodology combines ready-mades, welding constructions and working publicly to incorporate her practice within the greater community.
+Having a sense of fun and driven by challenge and discovery, Candy’s 3D work includes interactive, site specific and sensual experiences.
+After a decade or so experimenting with grass mediums, welding constructions and working publicly, Candy’s methodology has expanded to include recycled plastics and other everyday materials to express her concerns.

 Artist Statement